 For best results, you can seek out a Starbucks Verismo milk foamer, currently only available at Walmart.
 You will get great results with a handheld milk frother or an electric milk frother like the Aeroccino by Nespresso, which like the Verismo is an automatic milk frother.

-There is no big difference in the end result between handheld milk frother and a automatic milk frother.
+There is no big difference in the end result between a handheld milk frother and an automatic milk frother.
 Both get great results and produce an abundance of foam and with great texture.

 - 1/4 Cup of 2% milk.

 - 1/4 Cup of heavy cream.